Lautenschlager-id/transfromage/docs/Events.md

 ---
 >### connection (  )
 >
->Triggered when the player is logged and ready to perform actions.
+>Triggered when the player is logged in and ready to perform actions.
 >
 ---
 >### connectionFailed (  )
 >
->Triggered when the login connection fails.
+>Triggered when it fails to login.
 >
 ---
 >### disconnection ( connection )